Preserving our Past For a Better Tomorrow

 Find The History Around You

-It's great to know the big facts and dates of history, but its just as important to understand how those big facts and date effected towns and families and individuals.
-And those are the kinds of things only discovered in the memories and stories of those who actually experienced them.
+It's great to know the main facts and dates of history, but it's just as important to understand how those facts and dates affected towns and families and individuals.
+Those things are only discovered in the memories and stories of those who actually experienced them.

 National Trust for Historic Preservation